Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

-Each communication medium forms an undirected, time-varying hypergraph in which hyperedges represent communication channels.
+From the previous postulates on channel-based communication in software engineering, we derive our computer model: Each communication medium forms an undirected, time-varying hypergraph in which hyperedges represent communication channels.
 Those hyperedges are available over time and make the hypergraph time-dependent.
-Additionally, we allow parallel hyperedges---although unlikely, multiple parallel communication channels can emerge between the same participants at the same time but in different contexts\footnote{This makes the hypergraph formally a \emph{multi-hypergraph} \cite{Ouvrard2020}.
+Additionally, we allow parallel hyperedges\footnote{This makes the hypergraph formally a \emph{multi-hypergraph} \cite{Ouvrard2020}.
 However, we consider the difference between a hypergraph and a multi-hypergraph as marginal since it is grounded in set theory: Sets do not allow multiple instances of the elements.
-Therefore, instead of a set of hyperedges, we use a multiset of hyperedges which allows multiple instances of the hyperedge.}.
+Therefore, instead of a set of hyperedges, we use a multiset of hyperedges that allows multiple instances of the hyperedge.}---although unlikely, multiple parallel communication channels can emerge between the same participants at the same time but in different contexts.

 Such an undirected, time-varying hypergraph reflects all four basic attributes of channel-based communication: